austingriff/db-photography/README.md

-## STUDENT DATABASE - DEPARTMENT OF ANTHROPOLOGY
+## DB Photography

 This is the README for the db photography.
 It contains basic information regarding the application, as well as, getting started and license agreements.

 ## Synopsis

-The student-database repository contains the development environment for a web application which gives admin users the ability to manage a database of student.
-In addition, the system also gives students the ability to plan their studies and view their profile.
+The db-photography repository contains the development environment for a web application which gives a photography the ability to upload, display, and manage a portfolio of images!

 ## Motivation